-Coast live oaks located adjacent to and overhanging the proposed route for the Phase I water pipelines may require trimming to accommodate construction vehicles and equipment.
+Coast live oaks located adjacent to and overhanging the proposed route for the Phase I potable and recycled water pipelines would be avoided as feasible.
+Should it be determined that trimming of these trees is necessary, a certified arborist would monitor all work done to accommodate construction vehicles or equipment.
 Oak trees are protected from removal by the City of Los Angeles Native Tree Protection Ordinance (Los Angeles Municipal Code Section 17.05.R), enforced by the Los Angeles Department of Public Works, Bureau of Street Services.
 For pruning of trees protected by the Ordinance (branches larger than 2 inches in diameter), LARAP requires a permit from the Board of Public Works (Urban Forest Program Tree Care Manual, Section 3.10).
 Any permitted pruning must be done in compliance with the Oak Tree Pruning Standards set forth by the Western Chapter of the International Society of Arboriculture.

-California sycamores, southern California walnut, California bay, and toyon are present throughout the Phase I project area.
+California sycamores, southern California walnut, California bay, and toyon are present in outlying areas throughout the Phase I project area.
 These species are considered Special Habitat Value Trees and are protected under the Native Tree Protection Ordinance.
 Before any alterations, which include damage, relocation, or removal, to Special Habitat Value Trees, a recommendation for action must be obtained from LARAP Arborists.
-The recommendation must be approved by the General Manager of

-LARAP or his/her designee before any action proceeds.
-Furthermore, all actions relating to pruning or removing toyon must comply with all relevant components of LARAP's Urban Forest Program Tree Care Manual.
+The recommendation must be approved by the General Manager of LARAP or his/her designee before any action proceeds.
+Furthermore, all actions relating to pruning or removing blue elderberry or toyon must comply with all relevant components of LARAP's Urban Forest Program Tree Care Manual.
 Replacement of removed trees in accordance with Los Angeles City Landscape Policy (Urban Forest Program Tree Care Manual, Appendix M) is also required.